 British sculptor who now works mainly from the USA.
 During her time in the UK, she made several large and life sized bronzes of horses. www.susannaholt.com

 Kent based toy company famous for their model railways.
 They also made plastic model horses to accompany their 'Cassy' and 'Flower Fairy' ranges of girl's toys.
 No longer available.

 China company which made vases with animal themes.
 The company was started in 1949 and ceased trading in 2000.
 Their range included a posy vase with a pony lying at the foot called 'Horse At Trough'.

-Resin and bone china models by various artists from the UK and abroad. www.horsingaround.com
+Stockists of many Resin and Bone china model horses by sculpted by various artists from the UK and abroad. www.horsingaround.com

 Rocking horses made by Geoff Martin.
 They appear to be no longer in production.